PyQIT/Smart-Contracts---Solidity/README.md

 ### Smart contracts way

-Here is a page where you can try to learn smart contracts in solidity for Etherium
+Here is a page where you can try to learn smart contracts in solidity for Ethereum

 ```
 https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html